maybebyte/anthesis/index.md

-# Step into your /home
+# Welcome to anthes.is

-Maybe you already know how welcoming and pleasant it can feel to interact with and learn about Unix-like environments.
+Maybe you already know how inviting and pleasant it can feel to interact with and learn about Unix-like environments.
 Or perhaps you're less familiar and at ease with them because you have yet to fully discover how comfortable they can be.
 In any case, remember that no matter how much you wander, you can always